A2 · ElementaryEnglish

 → permanent

-• “They are living here for one month.”
+• “They are living here this month.”

 → temporary